Firmware & Hardware - GitHub

 Current Status & Limitations

-- Errata: The current PCB revision requires a simple manual fix (crossing D+/D- lines) to enable native USB data communication with the RP2040, though power negotiation works without this.
+- Errata: The current PCB revision requires a simple manual fix (crossing D+/D- lines) to enable native USB data communication with the RP2040, though power negotiation and the serial CLI work regardless.

 Open Source